Traditional Chinese medicine: Gua sha

 Gua sha (刮痧 (guāshā)) is abrading the skin with pieces of smooth jade, bone, animal tusks or horns or smooth stones; until red spots then bruising cover the area to which it is done.
 It is believed that this treatment is for almost any ailment.
 The red spots and bruising take three to ten days to heal, there is often some soreness in the area that has been treated.

 Die-da

 Diē-dǎ (跌打) or Dit Da, is a traditional Chinese bone-setting technique, usually practiced by martial artists who know aspects of Chinese medicine that apply to the treatment of trauma and injuries such as bone fractures, sprains, and bruises.
 Some of these specialists may also use or recommend other disciplines of Chinese medical therapies if serious injury is involved.
 Such practice of bone-setting (整骨 (正骨)) is not common in the West.

 Chinese food therapy

 The concepts yin and yang are associated with different classes of foods, and tradition considers it important to consume them in a balanced fashion.
+However, there is no scientific evidence supporting such claims, nor their implied notions.

+Shanghai pedicure

 Regulations

 Many governments have enacted laws to regulate TCM practice.